-Diet impacts your cholesterol levels both negatively and positively.
-Eating the wrong foods like those high in saturated fat can increase the amount of LDL in circulation and increase the risk of disease.
+Diet impacts our cholesterol levels both negatively and positively.
+Eating the wrong foods like those high in saturated fat can increase the amount of LDL cholesterol (the bad type) in circulation and increase the risk of developing heart disease.

 Equally, there are some foods which can lower your level of bad cholesterol.
 Eating some of these foods every day can have a real impact on your cholesterol and keep you healthy.

 A healthy diet should be one that is low in saturated fat and high in unsaturated fat.
 This means less cakes, biscuits and chocolates.
 Less butter, coconut and palm oil and reducing the amount of bacon, sausages, burgers and fatty meats in your diet.
 Full-fat dairy products should also be reduced including cheese.